hackling/morse/README.markdown

-**Must be executed within a git repository.**

 ## Installation

-You must have a file called `.semaphore.token` in your home direction.
+Create a file called `.semaphore.token` in your home directory that contains your Semaphore API key.
-It will contain only one line, and it will be your semaphore API key.

 Place morse inside your `~/bin` directory